bragboy/horoscope/README.md

 ## Future Development

 Need to add North Indian Chart type.
-Also show more data like Birth Star, Dasha Directions etc., Follow this page for more updates
+Also show more data like Birth Star, Dasha directions etc., Follow this page for more updates